-Can you find some of the creekside plants that bear native strawberries, blackberries, currants, or elderberries in summer?
+Can you find creekside plants that bear native strawberries, blackberries, currants, or elderberries in summer?
+(Don't eat what you don't know!)

 The song sparrow and black phoebe, over, stay all year.
 The (female) Audubon's warbler, above, is a winter visitor.
 Others pass through in spring and fall.

-The song sparrow, right, hops and scratches along the ground.
-The black phoebe, below, loops out to catch insects.
+The song sparrow, right, hops

+and scratches

+along the

+ground.
+The

+black phoebe,

+below, loops out

+to catch insects.

-You can get to know the shapes, sizes, markings, and flying styles of the little birds along the creek, even without knowing their names.
+You can get to know the calls, shapes, sizes, markings, and flying styles of the little birds along the creek, even without knowing their names.